County Juvenile Probation Internship Program is designed to provide a

 and providers in an effort to accomplish this goal.
 A probation officer must possess and utilize many skills including: motivation interviewing techniques, a comprehension of cognitive behavioral therapy, the ability to develop a professional alliance with youth under supervision and their families, a thorough understanding of the organizational culture of the juvenile court, juvenile law, and use of force training (including firearms, oleoresin capsicum spray, handcuffing/restraints, etc.).

 A prospective intern should candidates will apply to the Berks County Juvenile Probation Office by completing the required documents/clearances and submitting them to Assistant Chief Probation Officer, Travis Johnson.
 Candidates that meet the requirements will be reviewed, and prospective interns will be interviewed.
-The department will accept one intern each semester and two in the summer.
+The department will accept two interns each semester and two in the summer.